preeve9534/pdjr-skplugin-devantech/readme/04_configuration.md

 1. the _commands_ array contains a single _command_ object with a __channel__
-   property value of zero that provides a pattern for the commands to be used for all channels;
+   property value of zero that provides a pattern for the commands to be used for all channels (see device 'ETH-RELAY04' in the example);
-2. the _commands_array contains a collection of _command_ objects, one for each relay channel, which give separate commands for operating each of the device's relay channels.
+2. the _commands_array contains a collection of _command_ objects, one for each relay channel, which give separate commands for operating each of the device's relay channels (see device 'USB-RELAY02' in the example).

 A _command_ object is defined by the following properties.